salmankhaliq22/Object-Detection-Projects/README.md

   ### How to run the working project?
   - You need to run ``!pip install tensorflow tensorflow-gpu opencv-python matplotlib mediapipe sklearn numpy os time`` at the beginning if these libraries are not installed
-  - If you want to see the project work just run the [02-Test-in-Real-Time.ipynb](https://github.com/salmankhaliq22/Object-Detection-Projects/blob/main/sign-language-detection-using-OpenCV-Labelme-mediapipe-DNN/02-Test-in-Real-Time.ipynb) notebook
+  - If you want to see the project working, just run the [02-Test-in-Real-Time.ipynb](https://github.com/salmankhaliq22/Object-Detection-Projects/blob/main/sign-language-detection-using-OpenCV-Labelme-mediapipe-DNN/02-Test-in-Real-Time.ipynb) notebook
   - a pop up window will open and do the signs in the gif below
   - To get out from the loop press **"q"** key on keyboard